ball2004244/Slime-hunter/README.md

 - WASD/arrow keys to move
 - Left click to attack
 - Right click to interact with objects
+- CTRL to run
-- I to open inventory/crafting menu
+- I to open inventory
-- Esc to visit menu
+- P to pause

 ## Credits
 @ball2004244